Igalia/phpreport/docs/user/projects-management.rst

 .. figure:: i/client-assignment-subwindow.png

-To assign a client, you have to drag it from the right list and drop it on the left list.
+To assign a client, you can open a dropdown box containing the full list of clients pressing the down arrow icon on the right or type some letters of the client name which will open a list of clients matching that name.
+Use your mouse or your keyboard to select a client from the dropdown box and get it added.

+You can repeat this process any number of times you want, until all the required clients have been added.

+To remove one client, you can press the X button located inside every user box.
+The X icon on the right side of the subwindow will clear the list.

 Once you're done, press the *Accept* button to save the assignment or *Cancel* to discard it.
 You can also use the *Reset* button to return the data in the window to the original state.

-..
-TIP:: You can select more than one client to drag'n'drop them at once, using
-         the *Ctrl* or *Shift* keys.

 Assigning users
 =================